Types Of Alcohol That Will Get You Drunk Without A Terrible Hangover

 6. White Wine

 So like, in conclusion, the less you use sugary drinks and mixers, the better.
-The more sugar something contains, the worse your hangover will be.
-Stick with mixing soda water, seltzer, or just going with straight on the rocks for sippin’.
-Also, whiskey and dark liquors are NOTORIOUS for horrible hangovers, so skip the Jack and Coke.
+In my (not expert, but v humble) opinion, the more sugar something contains, the worse your hangover is going to be.
+Better safe than sorry and stick with mixing soda water, unsweetened tea, or seltzer, or just going with straight on the rocks for sippin’.
+Also, whiskey and dark liquors are NOTORIOUS for horrible hangovers, so take it from me and skip the Jack and Coke.

 May the odds be ever in your favor.